IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 - Single-layer copper clad board which corresponding size of the designed PCB
 - Tool for trimming the PCB workpiece
 - Fine grained sandpaper
-- Glossy photo paper or thermal transfer paper.
-Its size should be greater than or equal to the manufactured PCB
+- Glossy photo paper or thermal transfer paper (its size should be greater than or equal to the manufactured PCB)
 - Clothes iron
 - Acetone or solvent
 - Alcohol